-Suspended timber floors are very difficult to survey on a pre purchase survey if the surveyor isn’t able to lift any floorboards to inspect the sub floor.
-Lots of properties now have laminate floor coverings or vinyl floor coverings stuck down in kitchens, or even tiled, which no vendor would wish to lift to faciliate a full sub floor investigation.
+Suspended timber floors are very difficult to survey on a pre purchase survey, if the surveyor isn’t able to lift any floorboards to inspect the sub floor.
+Lots of properties now have laminate floor coverings, or vinyl floor coverings stuck down in kitchens, or even tiled, which no vendor would wish to lift to facilitate a full sub floor investigation.
 I can survey your suspended timber floor using high powered cameras if sub floor vents can be removed, which can help in matters like this.

-Most surveys the surveyor will often do a bounce test to the floors where they will jump on the floor to feel how firm it is under the foot, if the floor is carpeted it maybe possible to stick a damp meter into the timber and measure the moisture content of the timber, and look at the levels of the floors to see if the floor has dropped in places etc.
+During a survey the surveyor will often do a bounce test to the floors, where they will jump on the floor to feel how firm it is under the foot, if the floor is carpeted it maybe possible to stick a damp meter into the timber and measure the moisture content of the timber, and look at the levels of the floors to see if the floor has dropped in places etc.

-A surveyor will also see how many, and also the location of air bricks to aid ventilation, and also note ventilation pathways, for example if the property is a middle terrace with a living room and dining room followed by a new build kitchen at the rear incorporating a solid floor, this would be restricting cross flow ventilation pathways if there is no ducting present.
+A surveyor will also see how many, and also the location of air bricks to aid sub floor ventilation, and also note ventilation pathways, for example if the property is a middle terrace with a living room and dining room followed by a new build kitchen at the rear incorporating a solid floor, this would be restricting cross flow ventilation pathways if there is no ducting present.
 It is common for builders not to incorporate ducting from the timber suspended floor through the new build to ventilate out.
-See diagram below.

 So what can you do to take the survey a step further?

 A hammer probe can be used to check the moisture content of the surface of the timber through a carpet and also through into the timber joist.
 A good place to check to find a loose floorboard to lift is the under stairs cupboard or a built in cupboard typically by the fireplaces.
 It maybe possible to drill a small hole in a floor board and view the floor with a high powered boroscope.
 Sometimes it is possible to remove an air brick and insert a CCTV drain camera system, we can also video and photograph the defects for the report.